-Element Component Recommendation Location Metrics & Targets Metrics & Targets Establish a suite of metrics and targets to drive execution of the net-zero transitio monitor progress of results in the near, medium, and long-term.
-Include metrics at focused on aligning financial activity in support of the real-economy net-zero tran on executing the transition plan; and on measuring changes in client and portfolio emissions. targets on; Governance Roles, responsibilities and remuneration Define roles for the Board or strategy oversight body and senior management ensuring they have ownership, oversight, and responsibility for the net-zero targets.
+Element Component Recommendation Location Metrics & Targets Metrics & Targets Establish a suite of metrics and targets to drive execution of the net-zero transition properties of results in the near, medium, and long-term.
+Include metrics and focused on aligning financial activity in support of the real-economy net-zero transition plan; and on measuring changes in client and portfolio Gemissions. gets Governance Roles, responsibilities and remuneration Define roles for the Board or strategy oversight body and senior management ensuring they have ownership, oversight, and responsibility for the net-zero targets.
 Assign appropriate individuals and teams to all aspects of both design and delivery of the transition plan.
 Use remuneration incentives for all roles, where possible.
 Review the transition plan regularly to ensure material updates/developments are incorporated; challenges are reviewed as an opportunity to correct course; and implementation risks are properly managed.
 Page 10 Skills and culture Provide training and development support to the teams and individuals designing, implementing, and overseeing the plan so that they have sufficient skills and knowledge to perform their roles (including at the Board and senior management level).
 Implement a change management program and foster open communications to embed the net-zero transition plan into the organization's culture and practices.
 Page 8